AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 All resizing of the vector should be done on the CPU, in a manner that avoids race conditions with concurrent GPU kernels.

-Also note: :cpp:`Gpu::ManagedVector` is not Async-safe.
+Also note: :cpp:`Gpu::ManagedVector` is not async-safe.
 It cannot be safely constructed inside of an MFIter loop with GPU kernels and great care should be used when accessing :cpp:`Gpu::ManagedVector` data on GPUs to avoid race conditions.